Guide to Legal Research in Mali

 The Constitutional Court must decide on:

 Organic laws must be submitted by the Prime Minister to the Constitutional Court before their promulgation.
-Other categories of laws, before their promulgation, may be referred to the Constitutional Court either by the President of the Republic, the Prime Minister, the President of the National Assembly, one tenth of the deputies of the National Assembly, the President of the High Council of Collectives or one tenth of the National Counselors, or by the President of the Supreme Court.
+Also, other categories of laws, before their promulgation, may be referred to the Constitutional Court either by the President of the Republic, the Prime Minister, the President of the National Assembly, one tenth of the deputies of the National Assembly, the President of the High Council of Collectives or one tenth of the National Counselors, or by the President of the Supreme Court.

-International engagements must be referred to the Constitutional Court before their ratification, either by the President of the Republic, the Prime Minister, the President of the National Assembly, one tenth of the deputies of the National Assembly, the President of the High Council of Collectives or one tenth of the National Counselors.
+The international engagements must be referred to the Constitutional Court before their ratification, either by the President of the Republic, the Prime Minister, the President of the National Assembly, one tenth of the deputies of the National Assembly, the President of the High Council of Collectives or one tenth of the National Counselors.
 The Constitutional Court determines, in a period of one month, if these engagements contain a clause contrary to the Constitution.

 However, by request of the Cabinet, if there is an emergency, this time period may be reduced to eight days.
 In the event of an affirmative reply, these engagements may not be ratified.